Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Fiber: about 15 g per cup of cooked lentils; 12–15 g per cup of cooked beans.

-13. Leafy greens (spinach, kale, collards, swiss chard)
+13. Leafy greens (spinach, kale, collards, Swiss chard)

 14. Sweet potatoes (with skin)

-Fiber: about 4 g per medium sweet potato.
-Most of the fiber is in the skin.
+Fiber: about 4 g per medium sweet potato, mostly in the skin.

 15. Yogurt and kefir with live cultures

-Fiber: negligible.
+Fiber: 0 g.
 Mechanism: live bacteria, not fiber.

 Quick-Reference Table: Fiber and How Each Food Works

-FoodFiber per servingMain mechanismEvidence
+FoodFiber per servingMain mechanismEvidence level

 Prunes (10)~6 gSorbitol + soluble fiber + polyphenolsStrong (RCT)